renanfranca/jhlite-vue-jwt-sample-9abbb8c1-da4d-4797-87f1-f470fb283e77/documentation/vue-jwt-authentication-components.md

 ## JHLite Backend

-Start the JHLite application and apply the `spring-boot-jwt-basic-auth` module and the requirements dependencies.
+Start the JHLite application and apply the `spring-boot-jwt-basic-auth` module and the required dependencies.

-Than edit the `application-local.yml` file and add the following configuration:
+Then edit the `application-local.yml` file and add the following configuration:

 ```yaml
 application:
   cors:
     allowed-origins: